-Anthony Bourdain Was Emotionally Charged When Talking About #MeToo
+Anthony Bourdain Became An Unexpected #MeToo Advocate With ‘A Real Sense Of Rage’

-Anthony Bourdain, who died today at age 61, seemed an unlikely #MeToo advocate after his girlfriend, Asia Argento, publicly accused embattled movie producer Harvey Weinstein of rape.
+Anthony Bourdain, who died today at age 61, became an unlikely #MeToo advocate after his girlfriend, Asia Argento, publicly accused embattled movie producer Harvey Weinstein of rape.

 Bourdain was a well-known advocate of the voiceless and spoke out for years for the rights and safety of kitchen workers and minorities in the restaurant industry.
-This made it a somewhat natural pivot to becoming a real supporter of the #MeToo movement, particularly through Argento’s connection, says The Daily Beast.
+This made it somewhat of a natural pivot to becoming a real supporter of the #MeToo movement, particularly through Argento’s connection, says The Daily Beast.

 In speaking with Trevor Noah on The Daily Show, Bourdain said he was saddened to realize how many women in his industry had their own experiences with sexual harassment and sexual assault and didn’t feel that they could come to him.